JasMoH/Category_theory/ch2.md

 ```haskell
 fact n = product [1..n]
 ```
-are epure functions.
+are pure functions.
 They has no side effects, can be memoized, etc.

 ## b